 While I may not be a master cookie decorator (believe me, you don't even want to see attempts one and two of these cookies), I can say this recipe is absolutely delicious!
 Plus, at the end of the day, these cookies taste delicious no matter how funky they look.
 Right?!

 I really wanted to make this recipe as easy as possible so it requires pretty simple ingredients and the actual gingerbread cookie dough can be made in ONE BOWL.
-The full list of ingredients with quantities is in the recipe card at the end of this post, but here's a quick recap of what you need:

-- Brown sugar (I used dark brown sugar, but light will also work)
+- Brown sugar: I used dark brown sugar, but light will also work.

-- Molasses (must be light, NOT blackstrap.
-I used Brer Rabbit brand)
+- Molasses: must be light, NOT blackstrap.
+I used Brer Rabbit brand.

-- Flax Egg (mix of ground flaxseed and water)
+- Flax Egg: mix of ground flaxseed and water.

 How to make vegan gingerbread cookies